ubccr/mokey/README.rst

 Create a user account and role in FreeIPA with the "Modify users and Reset passwords" privilege.
 This user account will be used by the mokey application to reset users passwords.
+The "Modify Users" permission also needs to have the "ipauserauthtype" enabled.
 Run the following commands (requires ipa-admintools to be installed)::

     $ mkdir /etc/mokey/keytab